Shoulsbury castle

 The fort is mainly double rampart but to the south natural topography allows only one.
 The unusual rectangular plan is similar to nearby Roman fortlets at Martinhoe and County Gate, leading to the suggestion that Shoulsbury may be Roman in origin.
-Very little evidence of Roman activity exists on Exmoor with only one Roman fort and the two fortlets identified (The Field Archaeology of Exmoor, p.56).
+Very little evidence of Roman activity exists on Exmoor with only one Roman fort and the two fortlets identified.
 The likely entrances are from the west and south east corner, the inner enclosure extends to four acres, the outer six.
 There is a circular mound evident in the north east corner.
-This has been described as a Bronze Age barrow and was excavated as such before 1906 with nothing found (Victoria County History, Devon Vol. I, p596).
-There are various lumps and bumps enclosed which may be house platforms, a nearby water supply is from the river Bray.
+This has been described as a Bronze Age barrow and was excavated as such before 1906 with nothing found There are various lumps and bumps enclosed which may be house platforms, a nearby water supply is from the river Bray.